JIC-CSB/jic_archive_data_manual/README.md

 ```

+## Copy the data on the sync server

-## Rsync the zipped data to archive storage
+Log into the sync server and copy the data to your archive.

 ## Verify the transfer